Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Application I: The driven-dissipative Bose-Hubbard model

-To gain further insight into the nature of DQC, we now include quantum fluctuations in a perturbative way.
-The question we address is, whether the DQC observed in the full quantum description can be already captured perturbatively, or rather is an intrinsic quantum mechanical feature.
-Various approaches have been proposed to model quantum dynamics perturbatively in the quantum effects.
-Among them, cluster mean-field approaches \cite{biella_cluster2016, huybrechts_cluster2019}, quantum cumulant expansions \cite{kubo_generalized_1962, plankensteiner_quantumcumulantsjl_2022, huybrechts_cumulant2023} and the truncated Wigner approximation (TWA) \cite{hillery_distribution_1984, carmichael_statistical_1999, polkovnikov_phase_2010} stand out.
-All these approaches are semi-classical, in the sense that they account for quantum effects only perturbatively.
-Here, we adopt the TWA, which has proven successful in the characterization of open and closed bosonic systems (see for example Refs.~\cite{wimberger_fragmentation2013, vicentini_critical2018, schlagheck_enhancement2019}).
+We now investigate if the DQC observed in the full quantum description can be already captured perturbatively, or rather is an intrinsic quantum mechanical feature.
+Semiclassical approaches, in the sense that they account for quantum effects only perturbatively, include cluster mean-field approaches \cite{biella_cluster2016, huybrechts_cluster2019}, quantum cumulant expansions \cite{kubo_generalized_1962, plankensteiner_quantumcumulantsjl_2022, huybrechts_cumulant2023} and the truncated Wigner approximation (TWA) \cite{hillery_distribution_1984, carmichael_statistical_1999, polkovnikov_phase_2010}.
+In particular, the TWA can be formally shown to capture fluctuations at order $\hbar$, and proved successful in the characterization of open and closed bosonic systems (see for example Refs.~\cite{wimberger_fragmentation2013, vicentini_critical2018, schlagheck_enhancement2019}).
 Within the Wigner formalism, the full Lindblad equation \eqref{eqs:lindblad} is mapped onto a partial differential equation for the Wigner function.
 This mapping is exact, but the many-body interactions lead to terms of high order whose numerical treatment is highly challenging.
-The TWA consists in discarding these high-order terms and keeping only terms of second order.
-The approximation corresponds to accounting for quantum effects only to leading order in $\hbar$.
+The TWA consists of discarding these high-order terms and keeping only terms of second order.
 Then, the equation for the Wigner function reduces to a Fokker-Plank equation which can be mapped onto the set of stochastic differential equations for the phase-space variables.

-Here, $\xi$ is a stochastic Wiener process such that $\langle\xi(t)\xi^*(t')\rangle=\delta(t-t')$.
+Here, $\xi_j$ is a stochastic Wiener process such that $\langle\xi_j(t)\xi_k^*(t')\rangle=\delta_{jk}\delta(t-t')$.

-To study quantum chaos within the TWA, we employ the semi-classical out-of-time-order correlator (OTOC) introduced in \cite{das_spreading2018} for spin systems and successfully applied to many-body classical and semi-classical systems \cite{bilitewski_temperature2018, schuckert_thermal2019, bilitewski_classical2021, sibaram_thermal2021, deger_arresting2022, mondal2023emergence}.
-In the present case, the semi-classical OTOC can be defined as